sibnerian/electron-promise-ipc/README.md

 ## Advanced usage

 By default, the promise will wait forever for the other process to return it some data.
-If you want to set a timeout (after which the promise will be rejected automatically), you can create another instance of PromiseIpc:
+If you want to set a timeout (after which the promise will be rejected automatically), you can create another instance of `PromiseIpc` like so:

 ```js
 // main process code remains the same